 - AL (Action Level): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - MCL (Maximum Contaminant Level): The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MCLG (Maximum Contaminant Level Goal): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety. - MRDL (Maximum Residual Disinfectant Level): The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - MRDLG (Maximum Residual Disinfectant Level Goal): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - TT (Treatment Technique): A required process intended to reduce the level of contaminant in drinking water. - NA: Not applicable - ND: Non-Detects Laboratory analysis indictes that the contaminant is not present at the level of detection set for the particular methodology used. - NTU (Nephelometric Turbidity Units): Measurement of the clarity, or turbidity, of water.
-Turbidity in excess of 5 NTU is just noticeable to the average person. - ppb (parts per billion): One part substance per billion parts water (or micrograms per liter). ppm (parts per million): One part substance per million parts water (or milligrams per liter). pCi/L (picocuries per liter): Picocuries per liter is a measure of the radioactivity in water.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - TT (Treatment Technique): A required process intended to reduce the level of a contaminant in drinking water. - NA: Information not applicable/not required for that particular water system or that particular rule. - ND: Non-Detects Laboratory analysis indicates that the contaminant is not present at the level of detection set for the particular methodology used. - NTU (Nephelometric Turbidity Units): Measurement of the clarity of water.
+Turbidity in excess of 5 NTU is just noticeable to the average person. - ppb (parts per billion) or ug/L (micrograms per liter): One part per billion corresponds to one minute in 2,000 years, or a single penny in \$10,000,000. - ppm (parts per million) or mg/L (milligrams per liter): One part per million corresponds to one minute in 2 years, or a single penny in \$10,000.